volatiletech/sqlboiler/README.md

 *NOTE*: As of writing soft-delete is opt-in via `--add-soft-deletes` and is liable to change in future versions.

+*NOTE*: The `Delete` helpers will _not_ set `updated_at` currently.
+The current philosophy is that deleting the object is simply metadata and since it returns in no queries (other than raw ones) the updated_at will no longer be relevant.
+This could change in future versions if people disagree with this but it is the current behavior.

 ### Query Building

 We generate "Starter" methods for you.
 These methods are named as the plural versions of your model,